AWS CDK vs Terraform: The Complete 2026 Comparison

 Here's a perspective that often gets overlooked in technical comparisons.

 AWS's position: AWS doesn't need to monetize CloudFormation or CDK directly.
 They make money when you run resources on AWS.
-CDK exists to help you deploy infrastructure faster, safer, and more automated - which means more AWS consumption.
+CDK exists to help you deploy infrastructure faster, safer, and more automatically, which means more AWS consumption.

 AWS's aligned incentives: The better CDK is, the more AWS resources you'll deploy.
 Their business model aligns with your success.